ashmckenzie/go-sshoney/README.md

 How?
 ----

-SSHoney works by listening on a non-privileged port (2222) by default and pretends to be an SSH server.
-When an SSH client connects, SSHoney logs the connection details (IP, username, password and SSH clienr version) to syslog and/or a log file of your choosing (e.g `/var/log/sshoney.log`).
+SSHoney works by listening on a non-privileged port (2222 by default) and pretends to be an SSH server.
+When an SSH client connects, SSHoney logs the connection details (IP, username, password and SSH clienr version) to stdout and/or syslog, a log file of your choosing (e.g `/var/log/sshoney.log`).

 Basic setup
 -----------